fadden/CiderPress2/ndocs/Manual-cp2.md

 the root directory itself, which is specified as ":" or "/".
 The root directory may be renamed (to change the volume name) but not moved.
-This can be used to change the volume number stored in the DOS VTOC, but will not affect the volume numbers stored in the sector headers.
+This can be used to change the volume number stored in the DOS VTOC, but will not affect the volume numbers stored in the sector headers of 5.25" disks.

 Moving a directory into a subdirectory of itself is not allowed.
 Moving files between file archives or filesystems (e.g. between partitions) is not